ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 A bond can receive zero or more coupon payments during a period, similar for a tax lot.
 When a coupon payment happens, there will be one or more lines with column LotQuantity = 0 in the daily interest accrual details report, with LotSumOfChangeInAIBook column as the book amount of the coupon payment.

-Refer to Calculate tax lot interest income from daily interest accruals.xlsx for more details.
+Refer to "Calculate tax lot interest income from daily interest accruals.xlsx" in the reference folder for more details.